dejan2609/harshadranganathan.github.io/_posts/2021-12-25-things-i-tried-as-a-team-lead.md

 - Indicate priorities clearly to the team
 - Order the sprint items based on priorities so that team members pick from the top and work towards the botom
 - Check if team members are struggling with any priority items and get them the required support to avoid delivery delays
-- Indicate to team as and when priorities change
+- Indicate to the team as and when priorities change

 ## Team Communication Model